-Ok, so after loading your caravan, this tow ball weight should not differ greatly.
-Most of your load will be on your axles with only 10% or less on your axles.
+Ok, so after loading your caravan, this tow ball weight should not differ significantly.
+Most of your load will be on your axles, with only 10% or less.

 Especially relevant is wastewater and freshwater loads and how they affect your towing.
 So take your tow ball scales with you.

 So tow ball scale should be a constant companion to check your loadings before setting off.

 - uneven tension on the fish plate cause breakage on the centre bolt.

 - Overloaded rigs and shock loading cause spring damage near the eye.

 - Wrong spring manufacturer, not as standard as you think.
 Springs are made in large batches, so if one spring breaks, then hundreds of spring break.